thegworld/gtx-browser/docs/clangd.md

 ## Getting clangd

-For the best results, you should use a clangd that exactly matches the version of Clang used by Chromium.
+For the best results, you should use a clangd that exactly matches the version of Clang used by GTx Browser.
 This avoids problems like mismatched versions of compiler diagnostics.

 The easiest way to do this is to set the `checkout_clangd` var in `.gclient`: